A Rocket to the Moon: On Your Side (2009–2011)

-In spring 2011 A Rocket to the Moon went on their first headlining tour, the On Your Side Tour, with Anarbor, Valencia, Runner Runner, and Go Radio.
+In March 2011, A Rocket to the Moon went on their first headlining tour, the On Your Side Tour, with Anarbor, Valencia, Runner Runner, and Go Radio.
 In May 2011, the band toured the UK with Mayday Parade.
 They also toured Australia and Indonesia with Hey Monday.
-In fall, A Rocket to the Moon went on the Time Travel Tour with Never Shout Never, Carter Hulsey, and Fake Problems.
+In fall, A Rocket to the Moon supported Never Shout Never on the Time Travel Tour along with Carter Hulsey and Fake Problems.

+Wild & Free (2012–2013)

-From February 16–20, 2012 A Rocket to the Moon had 4 mall shows in the Philippines along with The Summer Set, Forever the Sickest Kids, The Ready Set, and A+ Dropouts called the LIV5 before going to Australia for the music festival, Soundwave.
+The group began recording their third studio album in January 2012, at Starstruck Studios in Nashville, Tennessee and they worked with producer Mark Bright.
+The band also released an album documentary, showcasing the group recording and talking about the album.
+In February 2012, A Rocket to the Moon had performed in the Philippines along with The Summer Set, Forever the Sickest Kids, The Ready Set, and A+ Dropouts called the LIV5, before going to Australia for the music festival, Soundwave.
+In June 2012, the group revealed the title of the album, Wild & Free.

-A Rocket to the Moon released their second studio album, produced by Mark Bright, Wild & Free, on March 26, 2013.
+On July 3, 2012, "Going Out" was made available for streaming and was released as the album's first promotional single.
+On August 13, "Whole Lotta You" was released for streaming, before it was officially released as the album's lead single on August 21.
+"You're My Song" was streamed via Alternative Press on September 28.
+The group released an EP titled, That Old Feeling on October 2, and embarked on the That Old Feeling tour.
+On November 27, "Ever Enough" was released as the second single from the album.
+A Rocket to the Moon released their third studio album, Wild & Free, on March 26, 2013.
+The album peaked at number 136 on Billboard 200.

-On May 20, 2013, A Rocket to the Moon embarked on their last tour, the One Last Night Tour, which saw the band touring the world and countries like Indonesia and Singapore.
-They also announced that they would perform one last show at the Bazooka Rocks II Music Festival in the Philippines on August 25, 2013 before breaking up.
+On May 9, 2013, A Rocket to the Moon announced that the band would be breaking up following their tour with the Maine.
+Despite the difficult decision, the group "felt like it was the right one and the right time."
+Santino further explained the breakup in an interview with Alternative Press.
+He stated how the group had problems with the management and label, and how they struggled to get a release date for the album.
+They embarked on their last tour, the One Last Night Tour.
+They also performed one last show at the Bazooka Rocks II Music Festival in the Philippines on August 25, 2013, before breaking up.

+Breakup and reunion (2013–2019)

 After the band broke up, Nick Santino pursued an alternative rock/country solo career first under the name "Nick Santino and The Northern Wind" and later under his own name, and formed a pop rock band Beach Weather in 2015.
 Andrew Cook and Justin Richards have gone on to play drums and guitar (respectively) for country group Dan + Shay.
 In 2014, Eric Halvorsen joined dance-pop band, Cobra Starship.

-On January 21, 2017 the band played a one-off reunion show at 8123 Fest.
+On January 21, 2017, the band played a one-off reunion show at 8123 Fest.
+In November 2019, Santino and Richards reunited performing the song "Dakota".